Teach dots (3 – 6)

 Trainee teachers are welcome to apply if they are training to teach this age group, but must already have some experience of working with 3 to 6 year olds.

-At the end of the course, participants will receive six-months free membership to The Hub and all the materials needed to start teaching the lessons:
+At the end of the course, participants will receive six-months free membership to The Hub where you can access electronic booklets and all the materials needed to start teaching the lessons:

 - Extensive Teacher’s Notes on each session

 - Supporting resources for use in the classroom/setting and at home

 - Materials for working with additional adults in the classroom/setting

 - Offers knowledge and skills applicable to the child’s life

 - Can be individually tailored to suit each child